awsdocs/aws-doc-sdk-examples/javav2/usecases/topics_and_queues/Readme.md

 With Amazon SQS, messages are received from a queue by polling.
 With polling, the subscriber receives messages by calling a receive message API.
 Any code can poll the queue.
 Also, the messages stay in the queue until you delete them.
 This gives you more flexibility in how the messages are processed.

-The sample code builds a command line application that asks you for input.
-This is implemented in multiple programming languages, and the interface can vary slightly between languages.
+The AWS SDK for Java v2 sample code builds a command line application that asks you for input.
 The following shows the interface for the Java implementation.

 ### Create an SNS topic